Only in the midst of suffering and dissatisfaction, we can find joy and happiness

-Since early childhood, we were told (implicitly or explicitly) by our parents that it is the success that really matters in life.
-We were led to believe that without success, life is purposeless and that with it comes everything that is said to be good and meaningful for long rewarding life.
+Since early childhood, we were told (implicitly or explicitly) by our parents that it is success that really matters in life.
+We were led to believe that without success, life is purposeless and that with it comes everything that is said to be good and meaningful for a long rewarding life.

-Why there are misconceptions about success, happiness and pleasure?
-The reason lies in the fact that in our contemporary world, there is too much of emphasis given to wealth, status, power, and material goods.
+Why there are misconceptions about success, happiness, and pleasure?
+The reason lies in the fact that in our contemporary world, there is too much emphasis given to wealth, status, power, and material goods.
 While pursuing success, we generally overlook those things that give us genuine happiness, so, we naturally end up becoming more unhappy.
 If we chase material goods with the hope that we will eventually achieve happiness, we are grossly mistaken.

 We, humans, continue to seek many things, like plenty of money, professional success, true romantic love, a nice bungalow, and so on with the hope that once they have, they will become happy in the future.
 Ironically, they are wrong.
 The material goods alone can’t help us in becoming happy.
 It’s in fact the other way round.
 We may even end up becoming more unsatisfactory and getting frustrated.